-Jeff Mitchell enters his sixth season as the head coach of the North Texas women's golf team.
-In his time with North Texas, he has reshaped the program as the longest serving head coach of the program since the modern era.
+Jeff Mitchell enters his eighth season as the head coach of the North Texas women’s golf team.
+In his time with North Texas, he has reshaped the program is the longest serving head coach of the program since the modern era.

 Mitchell had the Mean Green ranked as a top-75 program for two straight years from 2010-2012, which is the first time in school history that has happened.

 During the 2012-13 season, he molded true freshman Georgina Mundy and saw her capture the UALR Women’s Golf Classic title.
 She was the first freshman to capture an individual title since 2001 and only the third overall in school history.

-Jacey Chun, found by Mitchell late in the recruiting process, turned into a two-time all-conference player from 2011-12 and at one point was ranked as a top-five golfer in the nation.
+Jacey Chun, found by Mitchell late in the recruiting process, turned into a two-time all-conference player and at one point early in the season was ranked as a top-five golfer in the nation.
 Chun was named to the All-Sun Belt team in consecutive years, which is the first time that has happened in nearly a decade at North Texas.

-Mitchell was the first coach in women's golf history at North Texas to win Coach of the Year honors.
+Mitchell is the first coach in women’s golf history at North Texas to win Coach of the Year honors.
 He also led North Texas as a team to another first in school history, a national ranking.
 The Mean Green for the first time was ranked in the top-50 nationally in 2010-11.

 It didn’t end there either.
 The Mean Green set a school record in 2010-11 for the lowest team score at 872 in as they won the Worldlink North Texas Fall Classic.
 Individually Kelsey Kipp shot the lowest 54-hole score at 211 in school history while Chaslyn Chrismer had the lowest freshman stroke average in over 15 years at North Texas.
 Chrismer also recorded the second lowest round of golf in school history in 2010-11.